icann/rdap-conformance-tool/docs/2024_gtld/response/domain.md

 Test group: [[rdapResponseProfile_2_10_Validation]][id-rdapResponseProfile_2_10_Validation]

-1. Validate that the notices member contains an element in the JSON array with a title ““RDDS Inaccuracy Complaint Form”.
+1. Test case [-46701](#id-testCase-46701){ #id-testCase-46701 }: Validate that the notices member contains an element in the JSON array with a title ““RDDS Inaccuracy Complaint Form”.
 ```json
 {
   "code": -46701,